oyve/weather-formulas/README.md

 # weather-temperature
-A collection of temperature calculations related agnostic to input
+A collection of temperature calculations agnostic to input source.